vatsalya-gupta/bgutbook/manuscript/part_2_regular_expressions/chapter_201_regular_expressions_1_single_characters.md

 Searching is one of the more frequent activities of computers, algorithms, and also programmers.
 You search a given variable in a text, you want to find all the occurrences of a name in a book, you want to extract all the timestamps in a log file with a specific day and hour.
 These are just some examples of how searching can be used in your daily life (as a programmer or not).

 Regular expressions are the most powerful tool you can learn when it comes to searching (and replacing) text.
 They are strings, with a specific syntax, that are used to search other strings.
-They unfortunately have a reputation of being incredibly complicated, and I hope I will TODO debunk this myth.
+They unfortunately have a reputation of being incredibly complicated, and I hope I will succeed in debunking this myth.
 You can definitely come up with complex regular expressions, and sometimes it can take you a while to figure out how to express a specific pattern, but you will see that they are definitely accessible.

 Did I manage to instill hope you?
 Yes?
 Good, because this chapter will be incredibly difficult.
 Just kidding!